 These recommendations apply to everyone, but it's especially important to take precautions if there are young children or pregnant women in the household.

-For years, the Washington Metropolitan Water and Sewer Authority (DC Water, formerly known as WASA) has been gradually replacing lead pipes with non-leaded pipes.
+For years, the Washington Metropolitan Water and Sewer Authority (WASA, now known as DC Water) has been gradually replacing lead pipes with non-leaded pipes.
 There are two types of pipe replacement, partial replacement and full replacement.
 Partial replacement involves replacing the portion of the lead service line that is under the city street, and on the "public" side of the property line.
-A full lead service line replacement removes the pipe lengths on both the "public" and the "private" sides of the property line.
+A full lead service line replacement removes the pipe lengths on both the "public" and the "private" sides of the property line, and is really the only reliable way to minimize the risk of leaded water entering the home plumbing system.
+Note that lead solder and fixtures containing lead can still be found in the plumbing system inside some homes.

 Whenever DC Water replaces lead service lines under the city streets, it encourages affected property owners to take advantage of this work and also replace the lead pipes under their own private property.
-A full lead service line replacement is ideal, in that this method eliminates the lead pipes altogether and at the same time avoids any temporary increase in lead levels in the water, which has been observed to occur for a number of days after a partial pipe replacement.
+A full lead service line replacement is ideal, in that this method eliminates the lead pipes altogether and at the same time avoids any temporary increase in lead levels in the water, which has been observed to occur for an indefinite and possibly prolonged period of time after a partial pipe replacement.
 In fact, the December 1, 2010 CDC study also found that a partial pipe replacement does not reduce the likelihood of lead contamination from the remaining lead pipes.
 The cost of lead service line replacement under private property in the District of Columbia is typically about $2,000 - $3,000.

 If you live in a home that has recently experienced a partial pipe replacement, it is recommended that you call DC Water at 202-787-2000 to request a water test to determine if your water contains lead.